MeteoSwiss/opendata-forecast-data/README.md

 grib_ls -p key1,key2 filename.grib
 ```

-- get a detailed view of the content of all GRIB messages:
+- Get a detailed view of the content of all GRIB messages:
 ```
 grib_dump filename.grib
 ```